ADR-0002: Monorepo with Bun workspaces

 Use a single repository with Bun workspaces.
 Each service and each

-shared package is its own workspace with @bdi/<name>.
+shared package is its own workspace, prefixed @transportial/<name>.
 The root

 tsconfig.base.json declares path mappings so services resolve

-@bdi/kernel directly to the source — no build step needed in dev.
+@transportial/kernel and friends directly to source — no build step needed in

 # Consequences

-- Protocol changes are a single PR; incompatibilities caught at compile.
+- Protocol changes are a single PR; incompatibilities show up at compile time, not at runtime in production.

-- Deploying one service is independent (each has its own Dockerfile target and own versioning); co-location does not imply coupled deploy.
+- Each service still has its own Dockerfile target and version, so co-location does not imply coupled deploy.

-- Polyrepo with private registry: forces contract changes to flow through a release cycle.
-Rejected for MVP; revisit after 1.0.
+- Polyrepo with a private package registry.
+Forces every contract change through a release cycle.
+Rejected for the MVP — worth revisiting after 1.0 once the protocol settles.